Jools Topp

-Dame Julie Bethridge Topp (born 14 May 1958), known as Jools Topp, is one half of the Topp Twins, a music comedy duo from New Zealand; the other member is her twin sister Lynda Topp.
-Jools Topp has been singing and entertaining with her sister for decades, touring live music and comedy performances as well as performing in TV and film.
+Dame Julie Bethridge Topp (14 May 1958 – 23 May 2026) was a New Zealand entertainer.
+She was one half of the Topp Twins, a music comedy duo; the other member was her twin sister Lynda Topp.
+With her sister, she became one of New Zealand's best-known entertainers through live performances, television and film over several decades.
+They combined country and folk music, comedy, and political activism, and performed as original characters including Ken & Ken and Camp Mother and Camp Leader.
 The sisters were both appointed Dames Companion of the New Zealand Order of Merit in the 2018 Queen's Birthday Honours.

-Background and personal life
+The twins started their career busking in Christchurch and Auckland during the 1970s and performed at protests and public events relating to issues including women's rights, homosexual law reform, Māori land rights and opposition to the 1981 Springbok tour.
+They appeared in numerous television shows and were the subjects of the 2009 documentary film The Topp Twins: Untouchable Girls.
+They co-authored several books including their memoirs in 2003 and 2023; the latter won an award for being the best-selling New Zealand book in 2024.

+Early life and family

-Jools Topp and her twin sister Lynda were born on 14 May in 1958 in Huntly, to Jean and Peter, and grew up on a dairy farm in Waikato.
-Topp also has an older brother called Bruce.
+Jools Topp and her twin sister Lynda were born on 14 May 1958 in Huntly, to Jean and Peter, and grew up on a dairy farm in Waikato.
+Topp also had an older brother called Bruce.
 Topp attended Ruawaro Combined School during the 1960s and early 1970s.
-The twins have been singing together since they were five years old and their brother gave them a guitar when they were 11.
+The twins sang together from when they were five years old and their brother gave them a guitar when they were 11.

 After leaving Huntly College in 1976, Jools and Lynda Topp joined the New Zealand Territorial Force and were posted at the Burnham Military Camp near Christchurch for six weeks.
-When they were 17, they performed at the Victorian Coffee Lounge (Montreal Street, Christchurch Central City).
-This brought them into contact with radical lesbian feminists.
 They both started identifying as lesbian from the late 1970s.
-Much of their life has been in the public eye and their mother was interviewed by Radio New Zealand about the closure of the New Zealand Woman's Weekly magazine in 2020 talking about how much her daughters had been featured in these magazines.
+Much of their life was spent in the public eye and their mother was interviewed by Radio New Zealand about the closure of the New Zealand Woman's Weekly magazine in 2020, talking about how much her daughters had been featured in these magazines.

-On the birth of a new generation with Lynda being a grandparent and Jools being a grand aunt they admitted they didn't expect it when they were younger because as they said: "We're all gay", referring also to their brother.
+After Lynda's partner's son had a baby, Jools and Lynda commented that they had never expected to become a great-aunt and grandmother respectively because "We're all gay" (including their brother).